Tilgate Nature Centre: History

-Tilgate Nature Centre was formed in 1966 by Crawley Borough Council to breed ducklings for introduction into the three lakes at Tilgate, namely Campbells, Silt and Titmus.
-The zoo's focus changed over the years, and it now houses an impressive animal collection including reindeer, owls, raccoon dogs, parrots, mongooses, otters, snakes, tarantulas, lizards and various invertebrates.
-Tilgate Nature Centre is actively involved in breeding programmes for threatened species such as the Northern bald ibis, and has also been involved in re-introduction programmes; most notably the fen raft spider (Dolomedes plantarius) from the UK.
+Tilgate Park was purchased in 1966 by Crawley Borough Council with the Nature Centre eventually opening in 1973.
+Initially it was used to breed ducklings for introduction into the three lakes at Tilgate, namely Campbells, Silt and Titmus.
+The zoo's focus changed over the years, and it now houses an impressive animal collection including reindeer, owls, parrots, mongooses, snakes, tarantulas, lizards and various invertebrates.
+Tilgate Zoo is, and has been, involved in several programmes for threatened species such as the Scottish wild cat, the harvest mouse and the radiated tortoise.
+Notably it also participated in fen raft spider (Dolomedes plantarius) reintroduction efforts.